agricio/FinDev/README.md

 Para testes, utilize dispositivo físico, ou emuladores como o Simulador do XCode para iOS, ou AVD do AndroidStudio para Android.
 </h5>

-## 🏗️ Buildando o Aplicativo Móvel
+## 🏗️ Build the Mobile Aplication

-Para buildar o aplicativo em APK ou IPA, é necessário preencher devidamente o arquivo App.Json.
-Consulte as instruções nas <a href="https://docs.expo.io/versions/latest/distribution/building-standalone-apps/">Documentações do Expo </a> para mais informações.
+For build the aplication in APK or IPA, it is necessary preencher devidamente the file App.Json.
+Consult the instructions in <a href="https://docs.expo.io/versions/latest/distribution/building-standalone-apps/">Expo documentation </a> for more informations.

 Neste passo, é de suma importância usar uma Google Api Key correta, caso contrário o mapa não funcionará em dispositivos Android.

-<h4> 🚩Lembre-se de renomear o arquivo .env.example para .env, e preencher as variáveis de ambiente. </h4>
+<h4> 🚩remember! re-name the file .env.example for .env, e preencher as variáveis de ambiente. </h4>
 </br>

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+this project are about MIT licence.
+[LICENSE](LICENSE.md) for more dectails.

  ## :phone: Contato